advocations/skype/SendReceiveText.md

   ```

-    The message can also be sent as an HTML formatted message.
+    The message can also be sent as an HTML-formatted message.